Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 When God Touches You

-The touch of God changes the course of events in our lives.
+God is still in the touching business for different reasons.
+The touch of God will change the course of events in our lives.
 Each touch of God causes our lives to be enriched.
 Things that are not of God will have no place in our lives.
 Today, God touches us by His Word, and we should desire that touch.
 That's why it is so important to read the Bible on a regular basis.
 God could touch you through a song, sermon, or hearing a scripture.
 However, the most effective and immediate way is through the word of God.
 Many times God touches our hearts so we can serve God, according to 1 Samuel 10:26.

 God can do several things through His divine touch.